 Polymorphism is a salient feature of object-oriented languages like Java.
-A polymorphic call in Java takes the form of an invoke-Virtual or invokeInterface byte code.
+A polymorphic call in Java takes the form of an invokeVirtual or invokeInterface byte code.
 The target method of a polymorphic call depends on the run time type of the object receiving the call.
 In programs that do not employ inheritance, this target never changes and no call is truly polymorphic.
 The amount of polymorphism can therefore serve as a measurement of a program's object-orientedness.

-Table 6 presents polymorphism metrics for eight distinctive benchmarks.
+Table VI presents polymorphism metrics for eight distinctive benchmarks.
 The first three metrics measure the number of potentially polymorphic instructions, but say nothing about whether this polymorphism is realized (i.e. whether the target method or the receiver type of an invokeVirtual actually changes at run time):

-polymorphism.[app]CallSites.value: The total number of different call sites executed.
+polymorphism.[app]CallSites.value The total number of different call sites executed.
 This measurement does not include static invoke instructions, but does count virtual method calls with a single receiver.
 Since in Java all methods are by default virtual, even if they only have a single implementation, this metric does not reflect true polymorphism.
 Instead, it provides a measurement of program size.
 From a compiler optimization point of view, this metric gives an indication of the amount of effort required to optimize polymorphic calls, but not of their relevance. polymorphism.appCallSites.value, which counts only application-specific call sites, is more discriminating than polymorphism.callSites.value, which counts library calls as well.
 In the remainder we will only look at application-specific metrics.

-polymorphism.applnvokeDensity.value: The number of invoke-Virtual and invokeInterface calls per kbc executed.
+polymorphism.appInvokeDensity.value The number of invokeVirtual and invokeInterface calls per kbc executed.
 This metric estimates the importance of invoke bytecodes relative to other instructions in the program, indicating the relevance of optimizing invokes.
-In COMP, only 16 out of 1000 bytecodes are invokes, indicating that non-static invokes are not important to a program's performance.
-In contrast, VOLS executes 120 invokes per 1000 bytecodes, indicating small method sizes and greater relevance of virtual call optimizations.
-However, these metric say nothing about how polymorphic the invoke instructions are.
+In COMP, only 16 out of 1000 bytecodes are invokes, indicating that non-static invokes are not importance to a program's performance.
+In contrast, VOLS executes 120 invokes per 1000 bytecodes,